-- You can enable your agents to communicate with Genesys Multicloud CX services over: - Internet (see here), Internet using Azure Peering Service (see here), Azure ExpressRoute with Microsoft Peering (see here) - Azure ExpressRoute with Private Peering (see here and below) - Genesys Multicloud CX services and applications (see full list here) support access over both the Internet and ExpressRoute.
-(See Transport network limitations for SIP phones that must communicate with the customer's session border controller [SBC] over a private network of the customer.)
+- You can enable your agents to communicate with Genesys Multicloud CX services over: - o Internet - Private network (for example, MPLS) - Public Switched Telephone Network (PSTN) - The majority of Genesys Multicloud CX services and applications (see full list here) support access over both the Internet and a private network.
+(See here for exceptions that require one or the other, such as WebRTC and SIP phones.) - Agents can use PSTN phones for voice communications.
+Via PSTN, Genesys Multicloud CX services can engage into conversation any agent's phone that has a PSTN number (analog, digital, mobile, VoIP, home, or business phone).

-Note: Only the customer's SBC and the Genesys Multicloud CX cloud SBC can communicate over Azure ExpressRoute with Private Peering.

-Agents can use PSTN phones for voice communications.
-Via carrier's SBC or customer's SBC and PSTN, Genesys Multicloud CX services can invite into conversation any agent's phone that has a PSTN number (analog, digital, mobile, VoIP, home, or business phone).

-Internet or ExpressRoute
+Internet or Genesys CX Private network on AWS